 Opened in 1972, this facility serves to preserve and display the numerous ancient cultural treasures possessed by Onsenji Temple.
 It’s made up of the “Onsenji Buddhist Art” and “Ancient Archives and Materials” sections, showcasing the true historical depth of Kinosaki Onsen.

-- Adults: 300 yen or 400 yen for a combined ticket to Onsenji Temple
+・Admission: Adults: 300 yen, or 400 yen for a combined ticket to Onsenji Temple; Students: Free

 4. Kinosaki Straw Craft Museum

-Within a traditional white-walled “dozo” storehouse sits the Kinosaki Straw Craft Museum, which preserves and promotes the local craft of “mugiwara zaiku” (straw crafting).
+Housed within a traditional white-walled “dozo” storehouse, the Kinosaki Straw Craft Museum preserves and promotes the local art of “mugiwara zaiku” (straw crafting).

-The craft is said to have originated around 300 years ago from a craftsman named Hanshichi, who visited Kinosaki Onsen to recover from illness, and would make colorful flutes, spinning tops, and more from straw and sell them at inn storefronts to pay for accommodation.
-Nowadays, the art form is a designated Traditional Craft of Hyogo Prefecture and an Intangible Cultural Asset of Toyooka.
+This craft is believed to have originated about 300 years ago with a craftsman named Hanshichi, who came to Kinosaki Onsen to recover from illness.
+To pay for his stay, he crafted and sold colorful flutes, spinning tops, and other items made from straw at the inns.
+Today, this art form is recognized as a Traditional Craft of Hyogo Prefecture and an Intangible Cultural Asset of Toyooka.

-At the museum, you’ll be able to view a fantastic collection of around 40 works by modern straw craftspeople, along with 200 antiques from the Meiji, Taisho, and early Showa eras spanning 1868 to 1920.
-While straw crafting is practiced worldwide, such intricate, exquisite works are a true rarity.
+At the museum, you can explore an impressive collection of around 40 works by contemporary straw craftspeople, alongside 200 antiques from the Meiji, Taisho, and early Showa eras (1868 to 1920).
+While straw crafting is practiced worldwide, such intricate and exquisite pieces are truly rare.

 ・Closed: Wednesdays, New Year’s period